 They are the oldest class of sleeping pills.
 They cause more side effects on the day than more modern hypnotics and have a higher risk of addiction.
 Other relatively frequent adverse effects are intolerance to light, dizziness, euphoria, episodes of amnesia, diarrhea, nausea, sleepwalking, and blurred vision.
 Like other sedatives, hypnotics, benzodiazepines should not be used by pregnant women, breastfeeding women, or people with a history of drug addiction, depression, or respiratory diseases.
 Use in older adults should be done with caution, and medications should never be discontinued immediately.

-Some medications used in treating depression (trazodone, amitriptyline, nortriptyline) can relieve insomnia when taken in small doses.
+Some medications used in treating depression (trazodone, amitriptyline, nortriptyline) can relieve insomnia in small doses.
 These medications’ most common side effects include sweating, constipation, diarrhea, nausea, headaches, dizziness, and blurred vision.

 Sedative antidepressants are not considered safe for pregnant women and people with a history of heart problems or high blood pressure.

 As most sleep drugs have several unwanted limitations and side effects, scientists have tried to develop less harmful supplements that can produce the same results.
 One of the most popular is a hormone called melatonin.

 Melatonin acts by regulating the body’s internal clock, causing sleep.
 Unfortunately, this hormone has not yet been thoroughly studied, and it is thought that some side effects may occur, such as dizziness, headaches, and heartburn.

 Other natural supplements (e.g., valerian, chamomile, hops, etc.) are effective in early studies.
 Still, many researchers say it is too early to conclude their effectiveness, and more tests are needed to determine their effectiveness—a fundamental role in treating insomnia.